m4sterbunny/m4sterbunny.github.io/source/index.html.md

 As is typical with such a project, I was able to identify inconsistencies in logic such as:
 - strings that should be datetime
-- boolean with no type definition to let user know whether to pass 0/1 or True/False
+- boolean with no example to let user know whether to pass 0/1 or True/False
 - allOf that should be anyOf